-Yes please, I want to learn more about managing sexual abuse risk using risk management best practices.
+Yes, please.
+I want to learn how to manage sexual abuse risk using risk management best practices.

-Preventing sexual abuse and misconduct (SAM) has always been a priority for everyone working with children.
-But since SAM risk has become one of the most significant and fastest-growing risks facing youth-serving organizations, and because most youth-serving organizations have less risk-bearing capacity than ever, using risk management best practices is becoming a necessity.
+Preventing sexual abuse has always been a priority for everyone working with children.
+But since sexual abuse risk has become one of the most significant and fastest-growing risks facing youth-serving organizations, and because most youth-serving organizations have less risk-bearing capacity than ever, using risk management best practices is becoming a necessity.

-Risk management best practices is an approach known as enterprise-wide risk management – or ERM.
-ERM’s purpose isn’t just to help organizations prevent events like SAM but, because SAM is inherently difficult to prevent and the costs of failing to prevent SAM are so high, ERM also protects organizations and the people working for them from the consequences of failing to prevent SAM.
+Risk management best practices is an approach known as enterprise risk management – or ERM.
+ERM’s purpose isn’t just to help organizations prevent adverse events like sexual abuse but, because sexual abuse is inherently difficult to prevent and the costs of failing to prevent it are so high, ERM also protects organizations and the people working for them from the consequences of failing to prevent SAM.

 Almost as a side benefit, though it is why so many of the largest and most sophisticated organizations choose ERM over traditional risk management, ERM also helps organizations achieve their most important objectives.